miguelamezola/miguelamezola.github.io/_posts/2021-10-23-integer-divisibility.md

 image: /assets/divisibility-proof.png
 ---

-Suppose that we are not allowed to use the division operator in a programming language such as JavaScript.
+Suppose that we are not allowed to use the division operator or remainder operator in a programming language such as JavaScript.
 With this constraint, how can we check whether or not an integer evenly divides another?
 Consider the following approach.

 **Definition.**  Let $a$ and $d$ be integers.
 We say that $d$ divides $a$ if there exists an integer $q$ such that $a=qd$.